ejsexton82/serverless-ses-forwarder/README.md

 The `env.yaml` file provides the [Amazon SES Rule Set Name][link-ses-rules] that will be used by the [Serverless Framework][link-serverless] to create the Receipt Rule that will forward the email.

-It is possible to specify different Rule Set Names for different stages, but only one Rule Set can be active at a time.
-It is usually easier to use the same Rule Set for every stage.

 ```yaml
 # Prod Stage
 prod: